82siha1mpg/3D-Geodata-Server/README.md

 There are certain prerequirements that needs to be fulfilled.
 These are as follows:
 1. **GeoRocket:** This has been used as Primary database, which holds CityGML files. *Georocket Server* needs to be installed. *Server API* can be downloaded from [here](https://georocket.io/download/)!
 2. **NodeJS:** It is also required to be installed on the machine, and can be obtained from [here](https://nodejs.org/en/)!
+3. **FME:** It is a product of Safe Software Inc, which is used to translate data formats.
+It is required to be installed on the system in order to make this repo work, as it is used for the translation of CityGML to 3D Tiles/Indexed 3D Scene layers.

 # Setup
 To intialize, it is required to follow the following steps: